The path to Net Zero

-Scientists estimate that limiting Global Warming to 1.5 degrees Celsius by 2050 would reduce the odds of initiating the most dangerous and irreversible effects of climate change.
+Scientists estimate that limiting global warming to 1.5° C by 2050 would reduce the odds of initiating the most dangerous and irreversible effects of climate change.
 However, The Earth’s temperature only responds slowly to reductions in greenhouse gas emissions.
-It will only stop warming when collectively, we reach ‘net zero’ carbon dioxide emissions.
+It will only stop warming when collectively, we reach ‘Net Zero’ carbon dioxide emissions.

 In 2019, the UK Government amended the Climate Change Act 2008 to introduce a legally enforceable target of net zero greenhouse gas emissions by 2050, so carbon neutrality is now a target enshrined in law.

 Reducing carbon emissions rapidly and emitting as little as possible on the way to ‘Net Zero’ will help minimise further changes in the climate.
 According to the UK Government’s Annual Statement of Emissions 2016, business buildings and their use are responsible for 18% of annual energy-related carbon dioxide emissions.
 Energy generation and supply is responsible for 29% of all UK carbon dioxide emissions.